Deuteron production from phase-space coalescence in the UrQMD approach: Introduction

-It is important to note that the parameters for deuteron formation are kept independent of energy, collision system and centrality.
-Yet, as we will see, the chosen parameter values provide a good description of the available data in a wide range of systems and beam energies.
+It is important to note that the parameters for deuteron formation are kept independent of energy, collision system and centrality, because they are related to the deuteron wave function.
+As we will see, the chosen parameter values provide a good description of the available data in a wide range of systems and beam energies.